MontiCore/cd4analysis/README.md

 ./gradlew.bat shadowJar
 ```
 Congratulations!
 You can now find the executable JAR file `CDCLI.jar` in
- the directory `target/libs` (accessible via `cd target/libs`).
+the directory `target/libs`.

 ## Tutorial: Getting Started Using the CD CLI Tool

-The previous sections describe how to obtain an executable JAR file
-(CD CLI tool).
-This section provides a tutorial for
-using the CD CLI tool.
-The following examples assume
+The following small tutorial should help to get an idea
-that you locally named the CLI tool `CDCLI.jar`.
+of how to use the CD CLI tool given in `CDCLI.jar`.
-If you built the CLI tool from the sources or used the `wget`
-command above, then you are fine.
-If you manually downloaded
-the CLI tool, then you should consider renaming the downloaded JAR.

 ### First Steps

-Open a command line shell and change your working directory to the directory
-containing the CLI tool.
-For executing the CLI tool, execute the following
+Let us execute the CLI tool with the following
-command:
+command and no parameters:
 ```shell
 java -jar CDCLI.jar
 ```

-Executing the Jar file without any options prints usage information of the CLI
+This prints usage information of the CLI
 tool to the console:
 ```shell
 $ java -jar CDCLI.jar